FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 # Provider properties

-### `selectedAddress`
+### `selectedAddress` (Deprecated)

 The string address of the first allowed address or undefined if no account is currently allowed.
 Note that when the keyring is locked it is undefined.
+Since this property is deprecated, this property is provided for webcompat reasons only.

-### `chainId`
+### `chainId` (Deprecated)

 The chain ID of the currently connected network.
+Since this property is deprecated, this property is provided for webcompat reasons only.

 # Legacy Provider methods